Prem759-0/Uber-Video/backend/README.md

 ### Request body

 The endpoint expects a JSON body with the following shape:

-{
-  "email": "string (required, must be a valid email)", "password": "string (required, min 6 chars)"
+  "password": "string (required, min 6 chars)"
 }